 There are three types of ArcGIS Desktop licenses:

 - Named User (available for ArcGIS Pro only)

 - Concurrent Use

 Considered as a whole, ArcGIS Desktop has two license types: Single Use and Concurrent Use.
 When you purchase an ArcGIS Desktop license, it is one of these two types.
 The license type you choose is used for all core ArcGIS Desktop applications except ArcGIS Pro.
-By default, ArcGIS Pro uses a third license type, Named User, which is unique to the ArcGIS Pro application.
+By default, ArcGIS Pro uses a different license type, Named User, which is unique to the ArcGIS Pro application.
 ArcGIS Pro uses the Named User license type whether your ArcGIS Desktop license is Single Use or Concurrent Use.

 Each license type is different with respect to how the software applications are authorized, how the licenses are managed, and how users start the application on first use.
 Single Use and Concurrent Use licenses are configured with authorization files.
-Named User licenses are configured through an ArcGIS Online or ArcGIS Enterprise organization.
-This means that if you use multiple desktop applications, such as ArcGIS Pro and ArcMap, you will probably configure the licenses differently.
+Named User licenses are managed through an ArcGIS Online or ArcGIS Enterprise organization.
+This means that if you use multiple desktop applications, such as ArcGIS Pro and ArcMap, you will probably manage the licenses differently.

 It is possible to configure ArcGIS Pro to use Single Use or Concurrent Use licenses, instead of Named User licenses, but extra steps are required.
 These steps are described in Convert Named User licenses to Single Use and Convert Named User licenses to Concurrent Use.

 For more information about each type of license, see ArcGIS Desktop license types.

 An ArcGIS Desktop license can be purchased at one of three different levels of functionality:

 All ArcGIS Desktop applications have the same license level.
 For example, if you purchase an ArcGIS Desktop advanced license, you will have an ArcGIS Pro advanced license, an ArcMap advanced license, and so on.